harisharjun/arjunuvacha/content/post/RRR/index.md

 ### First Indian Movie

-RRR is the first ‘Indian movie’ produced by an Indian production house, DVV Entertainment, to win an Oscar in any category, it's unprecedented!
+RRR is the first ‘Indian movie’ produced by an Indian production house, DVV Entertainment, to win an Oscar in any feature films category, it's unprecedented!
 (RRR missed another chance for Best International Feature Film - blame IFC if you want!)

 ### Huge market potential

 This could open up a HUGE movie market around the world.
 A lot of new avenues have already been broke open, thanks to SS Rajamouli, but there’s still a long way to go…

-The total movie market (theatre biz) is more than $42bn.
-India currently stands in 5th position:
+The total movie market (theatre biz) is more than $42bn (as in 2019, when the business saw the highest numbers).
+India currently stands in 5th position:\
-US: $10.5bn
+US: $10.5bn\
-China: $9.3bn
+China: $9.3bn\
-Japan: $2.4bn
+Japan: $2.4bn\
-France: $1.62bn
+France: $1.62bn\
-India: $1.6bn
+India: $1.6bn\
 South Korea: ~1.6bn

 There are other major markets beyond these regions, including UK, UAE etc which account to about $7.1bn where Indian movies are actively screened.